 α = Output current/Input current = IC/IE

 The output characteristics are obtained between the output current and output voltage with the emitter current constant.
-By varying the Collector Base voltage value for different points, the collector current is recorded.
-The figure below shows the output characteristics of the common base configuration.
+The collector current is recorded by varying the Collector Base voltage value for different points.
+The figure below shows the output characteristics of the Common Base configuration.

 Common Collector Transistor Configuration

-In this Transistor configuration collector terminal act as common for both input and output signals.
+The Collector terminal is common for input and output signals in this transistor configuration.
 It is also known as emitter follower configuration because the emitter voltage follows the base voltage.
-It is mostly used as a buffer.
+It is mainly used as a buffer.
 They are widely used in impedance matching applications because of their high input impedance.

 Ai = β + 1

 The output characteristics are obtained between the Emitter Collector voltage and emitter current keeping the base current constant.
-In this, if the base current is zero then the emitter current also becomes zero and no current flows through the circuit.
+If the base current is zero, the emitter current also becomes zero, and no current flows through the circuit.
 The transistor operates in the active region and finally reaches the saturation region.
 The below figure shows the output characteristics of the common collector.

 Common Emitter Transistor Configuration

-In this Transistor configuration, the Emitter is used as a common terminal for both input and output signals.
+This transistor configuration is known as the CE configuration of the transistor.
+In this Transistor configuration, the Emitter is a common terminal for input and output signals.
 It is an inverting amplifier circuit.
-The input is applied between the base-emitter region and the output is taken between collector-emitter terminals.
+This is transistor is connected in a common emitter configuration.
+The input is applied between the base-emitter region and the output between collector-emitter terminals.
 Collector current and Base current give the current gain beta.
 It is mostly used because it has medium input and output impedance.
 This Transistor configuration has medium current and voltage gains.